TL;DR

 Additive (weighted average)

 Right for routine dashboard monitoring when the five channels are partially independent.
 A weakness in one channel is offset in the score by strength in others, which is the behavior you want when the channels fail mostly independently.
-A pedagogical nod: the split-credit-ratings literature shows that averaging independent noisy estimates inherits an efficiency advantage over any single estimate — the same logic applies here when the stress regimes are genuinely uncorrelated.
+A pedagogical nod: the split-credit-ratings literature shows that averaging independent noisy estimates inherits an throughput advantage over any single estimate, the same logic applies here when the stress regimes are genuinely uncorrelated.

 Multiplicative (geometric)